 After your baby comes in contact with someone with RSV, it may take two to eight days for symptoms to pop up.
-RSV can hang around for up to two weeks, with your baby being contagious for about a week.
-If your baby's immune system is weak, they are at risk for spreading the virus for up to four weeks, even if they don’t show symptoms.
+RSV can hang around for up to two weeks, with your baby being contagious for three to eight days.
+But if your baby's immune system is weak, they are at risk for spreading the virus for up to four weeks, even if they don’t show symptoms!

 Unfortunately, RSV creates an irritation deep in the lungs that can take long time to fully heal.
 That’s why babies often get very chesty coughs and colds many months after a bout of RSV.

 For less severe RSV illnesses, treatment can usually be done at home.
 No antibiotics are needed because they simply don’t work on RSV (remember, it’s a virus, not a bacteria).
 But you can give acetaminophen or ibuprofen for fever.
 It’s always a good idea to give a call to your provider to figure out the best dosage.